davidson16807/languages/language-learning/README.txt

 it can never represent that something is simultaneously singular *and* plural, that is to say, singular and plural are "mutually exclusive" concepts.
-We typically say in this way that singular and plural are tags within the "grammatical category" of number (which unfortunately conflicts with an existing concept, the mathematical category).
+We typically say in this way that singular and plural are tags within the "grammatical category" of number (the name of which unfortunately conflicts with an existing concept, the mathematical category).
 However in another way of thinking, we can say that number is an "axis" within a parameter space that defines a subset of all semes.
 For the sake of brevity, we will therefore address this concept of grammatical category in code as a "tagaxis".
 Tagaxes are disjoint sets of tags that define a parameter space of morphemes,